gambitproject/jsgte/INFOS/treestructure.md

 information set it belongs, what its father is, by which move it is reach from its father, and what outcome it is (normally only relevant if the node is terminal).

-There is also a tuple of moves, one for each player (including chance) where `defseq[pl]` means the LAST move on the path to the current root by player `pl`.
+There is also a tuple `defseq` of moves, one for each player (including chance) where `defseq[pl]` means the LAST move on the path to the current root by player `pl`.
+This is derived information use to find out if the game has perfect recall, and to compute expected payoffs when converting it to the strategic form.

     struct iset     /* information set      */
         {